Notre Dame–Purdue football rivalry: Notable games

 After a large upset loss against the Northern Illinois Huskies, the #18-ranked Irish came in to West Lafayette a 1-touchdown favorite over Purdue.
 Notre Dame took the ball to start the game and scored on its very first drive.
 Notre Dame continued scoring up to a 42–0 lead over Purdue at halftime.
 The game would ultimately end 66–7.
-The game was the largest margin of victory Notre Dame had over Purdue, as well as the most points Purdue gave up at 66 and the largest Purdue home loss in program history.
+The game was the largest margin of victory Notre Dame had over Purdue, had the most points Purdue gave up at 66, and was the largest Purdue home loss in program history.
+From there, the Irish subsequently built on this victory and eventually won their last 10 games of the season, and then won 3 College Football Playoff games to make it all the way to the National Championship Game, where they lost to Ohio State.
+On the other hand, Purdue never recovered from this game, and eventually ended the season on an 11-game losing streak and finished 1–11, which led to head coach Ryan Walters being fired after the season.

 After the 2014 game, the annual series ended.
 The rivalry resumed in 2021 and will be an annual game from 2024 until at least 2028.